Alan1268/3340-04_FinalProject/README.md

 Dark mode for the application

 Agile Planning:

 Sprint 1:
 Setting up repository and descriptions for the Desktop application.

 Sprint 2:
-Setting up repository and descriptions for the Web application Sprint 3:
+Setting up repository and descriptions for the Web application.

+Sprint 3:
 Implementing and developing the core features

 Sprint 4:
 Implementing the user-role based features.

 Sprint 5:
 Final Testing/polishing